Volunteero/events-service/README.md

 ### Retrieve participations

 GET **/participation** </br>
-Gets all participating volunteers for all events
+Gets all participating volunteers for all events.
 ```
 Example output for 2 events:
 [